babangsund/babangsund.com/src/blog/relay_local_state_management.md

 ## Conclusion

-Using local state in Relay is easy - but then again, everything is easy once you know how.
+Using local data in Relay is easy - but then again, everything is easy once you know how.

 1. Create a `.graphql` in your `relay-compiler --src` directory and create whatever field you'd like.

-2. When fetching local state, it is treated as remote data.
+2. When fetching local data, it is treated as remote data.
 You can retrieve it from a `QueryRenderer`, `fetchQuery` or directly via. the store.
 You should be using a `QueryRenderer` whenever possible.

 3. `commitLocalUpdate` is used to update the value in the store.